 Our advanced semiconductors technology has made us one of the leading providers for the world's top OEMs.
-With 127 employees, as of March 1, 2023, we have scaled to over 30 evaluation projects and were have been advised that we are on the short list with 9 OEM, robotaxis, delivery robots, and autonomous trucks projects.
-Our imaging radar was selected by AutoX to enable its fully autonomous robotaxi fleet.
-We were selected for a production oriented development project with a Top 4 global OEM and three other OEMs, which are progressing towards selection in 2023.
-A Top 10 global OEM selected us for an "Imaging Radar - based perception" project.
-BAIC Group has announced that our technology will be installed on its mass-produced Level 2.5 / Level 3 models.
-Our solution was also selected for a smart mobility project.
+With 136 employees, as of March 1, 2024, we have scaled to over 39 evaluation projects and were have been advised that we are on the short list with nine OEMs, robotaxis, delivery robots, and autonomous trucks projects.
+We have been selected for evaluation by five "Imaging Radar - based perception" projects, out of them, two are top five global OEM which are progressing towards selection in 2024.

-The automotive radar industry is expected to have an estimated total addressable market opportunity of approximately $11 \text{ billion in } 2025^6$.
+Revenue for the ADAS/AD radar industry is expected to have an estimated total addressable market opportunity of approximately \$13.5 billion in 20286.
 Our model to capture this opportunity is to work directly with top established Tier 1 automotive suppliers in order to power their next generation radars.
-Correspondingly, we have established relationships with six Tier-1 suppliers who are building production radars based on our chipset, including Veoneer, Valeo, Weifu, Hirain, and Qamcom.
-While there is a recognized chip shortage and supply chain challenges that will continue to impact global markets in 2023, GlobalFoundries, our chip manufacturer which is responsible for chip production and supply chain management, has advised us that it will have the capacity necessary to meet our commitments based on our forecasts for 2023 and 2024.
+Correspondingly, we have established relationships with four Tier-1 suppliers who are building production radars based on our chipset, including Magna, Weifu, Hirain, and Sensrad.
+GlobalFoundries, our chip manufacturer which is responsible for chip production and supply chain management, has advised us that it will have the capacity necessary to meet our anticipated commitments for 2024 and 2025.